Skip to main content

 On-Demand Backups

 Click Create Backup to trigger an immediate backup.
-The backup will appear in the history with type Backup and update its status as it progresses.
+It appears as Backup for PostgreSQL or Physical for MariaDB and updates as it progresses.

 Scheduled Backups